-I believe the earth is stationary but you have to realize I was an atheist for seven years, I just believed everything was a lie.
-All the wars, that there was no government, that corporations ran the world, that everything was a fraud—that everyone lied about everything.
-Then I found flat earth and I said, "Well, this makes sense," because they talk about the flat earth in the bible.
-Then you think well the airplanes can't fly around the globe, submarines can't go around the globe, and the world photography record is not possible in a globe.
-When they build bridges and roads they don't worry about the curvature of the earth.
+I believe the earth is stationary but you have to realize I was an atheist for seven years.
+I just believed everything was a lie—all the wars, that there was no government, that corporations ran the world, that everything was a fraud—that everyone lied about everything.
+Then I found flat earth and I said, "Well, this makes sense" because they talk about the flat earth in the bible.
+Then you think well the airplanes can't fly around the globe; submarines can't go around the globe.
+The world photography record is not possible in a globe, and when they build bridges and roads, they don't worry about the curvature of the earth.

 There are just so many things!

-This magical little thing called gravity does not exist, it's all electromagnetism, OK.
-No one knows what is in the centre of this earth, no one!
+This magical little thing called gravity does not exist—it's all electromagnetism, OK.
+No one knows what is in the center of this earth, no one!
 The deepest drill they've ever drilled is seven and a half miles and that took twelve years.
-They don't know, so they can't say its gravity.
-All of it is just all bullcrap.
-So that brought me back to believing in a creator, that's what flat earth did.
-That's helped me out.
-When I started looking into it and researching it I couldn't dismiss it, bottom line.
+They don't know, so they can't say it's gravity.
+All of it is just all bull crap.
+So that brought me back to believing in a creator—that's what flat earth did.
+That helped me out.
+When I started looking into it and researching it, I couldn't dismiss it, bottom line.

 What do you think the earth looks like?

-Don't know!
+I don't know!
 I don't have the answers.
-I'm not an expert, I'm just one guy who pushes the envelope and questions everything.
+I'm not an expert.
+I'm just one guy who pushes the envelope and questions everything.

 When you were in the air, did you see anything that confirmed your belief?

 No!
 You can't!
 Anybody that thinks you can get 2,000 feet up and prove anything is ludicrous.
-I never said that, people have construed into something completely wrong.
+I never said that—people have construed it into something completely wrong.
 I think it was the Washington Post who did that in their initial story and I wouldn't read them if they were the last newspaper on the planet.
 Of course, it is Jeff Bezos who owns it.

 You mentioned you want to shoot yourself into space, is that in part to see if the earth is flat or not?

 Exactly!
-We need the answer, and I'm not going to take any government space agency's answer on that, I don't care if it's Russia, the United States, China and I don't care.
-I'm going to go up, I'm going to see it for myself, I'm going to have cameras with me.
-People will be able to talk to me on my way up and down, it'll be about three hours, I think it would be the most watched event in mankind's history, bottom line.
+We need the answer, and I'm not going to take any government space agency's answer on that.
+I don't care if it's Russia, the United States, or China.
+I'm going to go up there and I'm going to see it for myself.
+I'm going to have cameras with me.
+People will be able to talk to me on my way up and down; it'll be about three hours.
+I think it would be the most-watched event in mankind's history, bottom line.